-Catalyst Runtime
+Catalyst Quantum Runtime

 The runtime employs the QuantumDevice public interface to support an extensible list of backend devices.
 This interface comprises two collections of abstract methods: